wiekev/plantpulse/README.md

 # PlantPulse

-In this manul I will show you how to connect a soil moisture sensor with an api.
+In this manul I will show you how to connect a soil moisture sensor with an api to see the